jonas-diete/wakify/README.md

  # Our Team

  We are all Makers Bootcamp students, creating our final project.
 We had 2 weeks to develop this app and decide on out apps functionality.
-During our course we learnt Ruby,SQL, HTML, CSS, Javascript so learing react native whilst creating an app was a rewarding learning curve and experience.
+During our course we learnt Ruby,SQL, HTML, CSS, Javascript so learing ReactNative whilst creating an app was a rewarding learning curve and experience.
 To manage our tickets we used Trello and regularly has checkins and retros .

  ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=itsmosho&show_icons=true&theme=transparent)